 CMCC is pleased to welcome Dr. Sam Howarth as the holder of the McMorland Family Research Chair for the Centre for the Study of Mechanobiology, Injury and Health.
 An accomplished and award winning scientist, Dr. Howarth has been involved with multiple collaborations internationally and within Canada.
 His specific areas of interest are in the area of spine function and instability.

-The 2013 CMCC Symposium will be taking place on October 26 & 27, 2013, at CMCC in Toronto.
-Join the brightest minds in the health care profession and learn about the most recent findings in specialized patient management: women's health, geriatrics, paediatrics.
+The 2013 CMCC Symposium took place on October 26 & 27, 2013, at CMCC in Toronto.
+Some of the brightest minds in the health care profession gathered to discuss contemporary findings in specialized patient management: women's health, geriatrics and paediatrics.

 Our 32 active and prolific investigators have published more than 600 articles in peer-reviewed chiropractic and scholarly journals.